Multidimensional continued fractions and symbolic codings of toral translations: Proofs of the main results

-We give now a relation between a natural coding with $d$ atoms and Rauzy fractals.
-To this end, we need the following result on strong convergence.
-This was proved in \cite[Proposition~4.3]{BST:19} with the additional assumption that $\bsigma$ is recurrent.
+We now establish the relation between a natural coding with $d$ atoms, bounded remainder sets, and Rauzy fractals asserted in Theorem~\ref{t:nc}.
+To this end, we need Lemma~\ref{l:strongconvergence} that states in a nutshell that balance implies strong convergence.
+Like in Section~\ref{sec:cf}, strong convergence refers to the convergence of the column vectors $M_{[0,n)} \be_i $ towards multiples of the generalized right eigenvector~$\bu$, for a sequence $\bsigma \in \cS_d^{\NN}$.
+Lemma~\ref{l:strongconvergence} was proved in \cite[Proposition~4.3]{BST:19} with the additional assumption that $\bsigma$ is recurrent.
 We give a slightly simpler proof that does not require recurrence.
+Recall that $\pi_{\bu}$ denotes the projection along~$\bu$ onto~$\bone^\perp$.

 \begin{lemma} Let $\bsigma \in \cS_d^{\NN}$.
-If $L_{\bsigma}$ is balanced and the generalized right eigenvector~$\bu$ of~$\bsigma$ has rationally independent coordinates, then $\lim_{n\to\infty} \pi'_{\bu} M_{[0,n)} \be_i = \mathbf{0}$ for all $i \in \cA$ and
+If $L_{\bsigma}$ is balanced and the generalized right eigenvector~$\bu$ of~$\bsigma$ has rationally independent coordinates, then $\lim_{n\to\infty} \pi_{\bu} M_{\sigma_{[0,n)}} \be_i = \mathbf{0}$ for all $i \in \cA$ and

 \end{lemma}